lorenzwinkler1/isabelle_c_fork/README.md

 subsection ‹Isabelle/C/README›

 text ‹
-🗏‹README.md› is automatically generated from 🗏‹README.thy›
+🗏‹README.md› is automatically generated from 🗏‹README/README.thy›
 using:
-▪ ▩‹isabelle env› 🗏‹./README.sh›
+▪ ▩‹isabelle env› 🗏‹README/README.sh›
 ›

 text ‹ Note that this shell-script requires the prior installation of